![]() |

 p.s.

-Leslie, you might want to check out this thread – http://tracygrant.wordpress.com/2012/04/05/imperial-scandal-discussion/ – for more info about the future direciton of the series.
+Leslie, you might want to check out this thread – https://tracygrant.wordpress.com/2012/04/05/imperial-scandal-discussion/ – for more info about the future direciton of the series.

 Thank you so much– I am loving the series and glad to know you have more planned.
 I think you’ve done a terrific job at combining a complicated period in history with and equally intriguing personal story.
 Hope your writing goes well and know it’s appreciated!